 Owned by Tom Harris and Jon Rotheram – who previously worked at Fergus Henderson’s iconic London restaurant St John – the Marksman is a self-declared “proper London boozer”.

-Chef owners Tom Harris and Jon Rotheram reopened the Marksman in 2015 after extensive refurbishment and the creation of an upstairs dining room, designed by London-based Italian designer Martino Gamper.
+Chef owners Harris and Rotheram reopened the Marksman in 2015 after extensive refurbishment and the creation of an upstairs dining room, designed by London-based Italian designer Martino Gamper.

-While the pub’s lower floor is a sanctuary for locals and lively revellers which feels like it hasn’t changed in decades, the upstairs dining room is a more subtle affair, serving plates of food designed to reflect London’s culinary history.
+While the pub’s lower floor is a sanctuary for locals and lively revellers which feels like it hasn’t changed in decades, the upstairs dining room is a more subtle affair, serving plates of food reflecting London’s culinary history.

-Harris previously said: “When we worked in restaurants we always preferred eating in pubs because they tend to be less stiff.
+“When we worked in restaurants, we always preferred eating in pubs because they tend to be less stiff,” Harris previously remarked.

-“Eating and drinking is about pleasure and being able to kick back… there’s nothing worse than eating in a hushed dining room.”
+“Eating and drinking is about pleasure and being able to kick back – there’s nothing worse than eating in a hushed dining room.”
 Shots fired by the Marksman.

-Importantly, the pub has good links to London’s East End, making it close to trendy cocktail bars and funky nightlife.
+Crucially, the pub has close ties to London’s East End which see the Marksman within shooting range of trendy cocktail bars and funky nightlife.

 The Marksman / CHEF